Citizens for a more human focused education

 Children have the right to a period of development in which they learn to master their surroundings by using all their senses, through movement and by engaging in creative play (sensory motor integration).
 It is only through this sensory and motor interaction with the environment that they can find a healthy orientation to space and time and develop physically and spiritually in ways commensurate to their age.

 When digital media are introduced too early they have a retarding effect on development and reduce real-world engagement down to a mere swiping of the screen.
 Due to minimal body movements, an immobilisation of the eyes and an experience that is overly head-focused and passive, nerves are stimulated in an unhealthy way.
 This in turn has a negative effect on brain development.
 Children's development is compromised by a whole series of negative side effects including: Sensory overload, proneness to addiction, alienation from nature as well an impaired self control and thinking capacity.
 Developmental psychology and neurobiology have produced convincing research results to support this.
-(1) You can read more in the Position Paper as well as in the Fact Sheet.
+(1) You can read more in the Position Paper as well as in the Fact Sheets „Digital Media in Childhood and Education“ and „Growing up healthy“.

 The purpose of school and teaching is to help pupils become independent and self-determining human beings.
 The digital revolution requires people who are able to think and act for themselves.
 Children learn this in the social context of the classroom, through dialogue and direct interaction.
 Learning is the result of the harmonious interplay of head, heart and hand.
 The brain is an organ of relationship and for its development it requires physical activity and a direct experience of the surroundings.(2)